top of page

 Papagoya is now growing into a full school - with our parents being our biggest cheerleaders.
 Buying into the philosophy of play based learning and seeing their children be happy, joyful, curious, independent learners - the question they posed to us was, why not school?
 And thus started our journey of working and developing a curriculum for school that incorporated play at the heart of it but also balanced out the Indian cultural requirements of school.
 Our first cohort started mid pandemic in June 2020.

-So why are we called Papagoya?
 The name Papagoya is inspired by papegøye, the Norwegian word for Parrot.
 A parrot's character traits are amazingly similar to those of a children - they come in all shapes and sizes, love to imitate, are musical and colourful, they need environmental enrichment where play forms a large part of their learning, and they even walk with a rolling gait!
 Parrots are also highly intelligent birds and against common myth imitate the environment they are put in because of their superior intelligence, and hence need to be put in an environment that is enriching and worthy of imitation.
 Much like children, we thought.
 To our children, Papagoya means play.
 They eagerly arrive at Papagoya (we are not called “Kindergarten or School”) every morning to enjoy the day’s play and learning.

 Helen-img-style.jpeg